 Momentum – With respect to the non-volley zone rules, one cannot touch any part of the non-volley zone – including momentum (which has no time limit) – from the act of volleying.

 – N –

 Nasty Nelson – A serve that hits the receiver’s partner before it has bounced.
 Usually done intentionally.
 Named after Timothy Nelson (Puppet Master).

-Non-Volley Zone –The 7 feet two-dimensional area that extends from both sides of the net.
+Non-Volley Zone – The 7-foot two-dimensional area that extends from both sides of the net.
 A player cannot hit a ball out of the air while standing in this area.
 Also referred to as the Kitchen.

 Odd Court – The service area on the left side of the court, when facing the net.

 Open Paddle Face – Positioning the paddle such that it is at about a 45-degree angle to the court.
 When dinking it’s important to open the paddle face to help get the ball over the net.

 Overgrip – An extra layer of grip that goes over the original grip of the pickleball paddle.
 Used to make the grip size larger and preserve the original grip as well as to absorb sweat and provide additional cushioning.

 – P –